How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 Optimization tips:

-• Start with the answer, then provide context
+• Start with the answer directly, then provide context

-• Include the question in your H2/H3 heading
+• Include the query in your H2 or H3 heading

 Example structure:

-## What is [Topic]?[Topic] is [40-60 word definition/explanation that directly answers the question].[Additional context and details follow]...
+## What is [Topic]?[Topic] is [40-60 word definition that directly answers the question].[Additional context and depth follow here]...

 List Snippets (13% of snippets)